top of page

 Whole and Hole Self: Depicting the idea of self-completeness and addressing internal voids.

-These illustrations took the longest to conceptualize and finalize, as I needed to ensure that the visuals conveyed the intended messages clearly and effectively.
-I used Pinterest to gather some inspiration for how I wanted these visuals to look first, and then I went to my drawing board and tried to visualize how I would like to understand these concepts.
+These illustrations took the longest to conceptualize and finalize.
+I needed to ensure that the visuals conveyed the intended messages clearly and effectively.
+I used Pinterest to gather inspiration for how I wanted these visuals to look first.
+Then, I went to my drawing board and tried to visualize how I would like to understand these concepts.

-I trick I used here was to act as though I was explaining the concept to a child, how simplified and visually engaging can I make this> I tried to use visual metaphors wherever possible and keep the illustrations direct.
+A trick I used was to act as though I was explaining the concept to a child.
+I asked myself how simplified and visually engaging I could make this.
+I tried to use visual metaphors wherever possible and keep the illustrations direct.

 Key Takeaways & Suggestions

-Having done this for the very first time, there are certainly some thing I learnt about myself and the process.
-Here's what I picked up:
+Having done this for the very first time, I learned a lot about myself and the process.
+Here are some key takeaways:

-Get to know the content inside out: Spend time reading and understanding the book before you start illustrating.
-Visualize, in your mind, the concepts you are trying to illustrate.
+• Know the Content Inside Out: Spend time reading and understanding the book before illustrating.
+Visualize the concepts you are trying to illustrate.
 The better you grasp the concepts, the easier it will be to translate them.

-Build a strong connection with your client: Talk to the author regularly.
-Ask questions, share drafts, and make sure you’re aligned on the style and tone they’re envisioning through and through.
-This back-and-forth is may feel like a lot, but it is key to creating illustrations that truly complement the text.
+• Build a Strong Connection with Your Client: Talk to the author regularly.
+Ask questions, share drafts, and ensure you’re aligned on the style and tone they envision.
+This back-and-forth may feel like a lot, but it is key to creating illustrations that truly complement the text.

-Work smarter, not harder: Start with the pieces that excite you or feel easiest.
-This not only builds momentum and the confidence you need to keep going, but can also give you initial easy wins and fresh ideas for tackling the more challenging parts later.
+• Work Smarter, Not Harder: Start with the pieces that excite you or feel easiest.
+This builds momentum and confidence, giving you initial easy wins and fresh ideas for tackling the more challenging parts later.

-Think about practical constraints: Always keep production methods and costs in mind.
-For instance, if the book will be printed in black and white, find ways to add depth using shades of grey rather than relying on colour, like I did for this book.
+• Consider Practical Constraints: Always keep production methods and costs in mind.
+For instance, if the book will be printed in black and white, find ways to add depth using shades of grey rather than relying on color, as I did for this book.

-Be patient with abstract ideas: When working on conceptual illustrations, give yourself enough time to brainstorm and experiment.
+• Be Patient with Abstract Ideas: When working on conceptual illustrations, give yourself enough time to brainstorm and experiment.
 It’s okay if it takes a few iterations to get it right.
-Take your time in visualizing, journaling, talking through these ideas, or doing whatever you need to truly and deeply understand these concepts.
+Take your time in visualizing, journaling, or discussing these ideas to truly understand them.

-Stay organized: Group similar illustrations together and work on them in batches.
-This ensures consistency and saves you time switching between different styles or themes, especially if you are like me and have difficulty in getting your mind to adjust to change.
+• Stay Organized: Group similar illustrations together and work on them in batches.
+This ensures consistency and saves you time switching between different styles or themes.

 For anyone looking to step into the world of book illustrations, I hope these beginner insights provide inspiration and guidance, especially if you are starting this journey yourself.